South Ostrobothnia Grants

 Grant-related enquiries should be sent to firstname.lastname@example.org.
 Enquiries may also be directed to Fund Officer Mika Virkkala and Secretary Tarja Aurell.

 The grant decisions are made by an administrative committee consisting of regional experts from various fields.
 If necessary, outside experts can be called upon to evaluate applications.
-The grant decisions of the January round of applications are announced approximately two weeks before the Annual Gala and the grant can be withdrawn after the Gala.
-The 2020 Annual Gala of the South Ostrobothnia Regional Fund will be held in Vaasa in May 2020.
+The grant decisions of the January round of applications will be announced on skr.fi on May 9th 2020 and the grants can be withdrawn after that.
+Both favourable and unfavourable grant decisions are sent to grant applicants by email approximately two weeks before that.